What type of organisation is eligible for a ScotGrad placement?

 How long can the placement last?

-This will vary from project to project and your Scottish Enterprise, Business Gateway, or Highlands and Islands Enterprise contact can advise.
+This will vary from project to project.
+Your Highlands and Islands Enterprise contact can advise.

 Many organisations choose to either extend the placement or make it a permanent position, however the choice to do so is at your organisation's discretion.